Templates

 Example templates

-Some examples for templates:
+Some examples of templates:

 - Custom formats

 If you have a custom format you commonly use, you may want to add a template to ensure that the format is being followed.
 If the warehouse supports it, any regex support can be very useful.
-Otherwise formats may be expressed using the like syntax.
-For example, a validator format which starts as a two or three capitalized letter code, a hyphen, then a number of digits could be expressed on Snowflake using RLIKE({{column}}, '[A-Z]{2,3}-\d+')
+Otherwise, formats may be expressed using the like syntax.
+For example, a validator format that starts as a two or three-capitalized letter code, a hyphen, then a number of digits could be expressed on Snowflake using RLIKE({{column}}, '[A-Z]{2,3}-\d+')

 - Foreign key verification